tinymce/tinymce-docs/migration-from-4x.md

 The new TinyMCE 5.0 editor comes with significant changes to the previous versions.
 Most configuration changes in TinyMCE 5.0 only affect complex use cases like adding custom components.
 Setting up a basic TinyMCE 5.0 instance should be the same as TinyMCE 4.x.

-Our team at Tiny has worked on creating a more configurable and modern editor while retaining the familiarity of the user interface from the older versions.
+Tiny has worked on creating a more configurable and modern editor while retaining the familiarity of the user interface from the older versions.

-This chapter describes the migration process and workarounds if you are using TinyMCE version 4.x.
-It includes tasks that you must perform before the migration can begin, and different workaround procedures for deprecated, deleted, and updated features.
+This chapter describes the migration process and workarounds for customers using TinyMCE version 4.x.
+It includes tasks that must be performed before the migration can begin, and different workaround procedures for deprecated, deleted, and updated features.

 ## Editor-Core